 A "Train-the-Trainer" workshop was developed by a group of CSU outreach directors based on recommendations from church partners.
-The goal is to inform education advisors from churches about the CSU admissions, application process, financial aid, and help for parents, disabled student services, student resources, and much more.
+The goal is to inform education advisors from churches about CSU admissions, application process, financial aid, disabled student services, student resources, and ways in which parents can help their children.